gitstelle/info3350-book-recommendation/README.md

 | Northanger Abbey | Chaplet of Pearls|
 | The Man| The Lances of Lynwood|

-Overall, we didn't expect the recommendations we obtain from the classifer to be very great because it is only working with detective and horror, and it will be hard to find overlapping words with only those two genres and the various other genres in the corpus.
-We were excited that we even 5 pairs from the dataset!
+Overall, we didn't expect the recommendations we obtained from the classifer to be very great because it is only working with detective and horror, and it will be hard to find overlapping words with only those two genres and the various other genres in the corpus.
+We were excited that we even got 5 pairs from the dataset!

 # Future Work